sinricpro/esp32-business-sdk/README.md

 ```

-##### 1. Start provisioning.
+### 1. Start provisioning.

-The ESP32 starts listening on Bluetooth `PROV_` hostname.
-This is the hostname that the app will look for when scanning for devices.
+The ESP32 starts in provisioning mode, advertising itself with a Bluetooth hostname prefixed with `PROV_`.
+This allows the mobile app to identify nearby devices ready for provisioning.

-##### 2. Scanning.
+### 2. Scanning.

-The app scans for nearby Bluetooth devices for 15 seconds starting with the name PROV_.
-If more than 1 device is found, the app asks the user to select one.
+The mobile app scans for Bluetooth devices for 15 seconds, searching for names starting with PROV_.
+If multiple devices are found, the user will be prompted to select the desired one.

-##### 3. Connect to ESP32.
+### 3. Connect to ESP32.

 The app connects to the ESP32 and requests MTU size 512 (default is 23).

-##### 3. App request provisioning information.
+### 3. App request provisioning information.

-1. The app writes to characteristics BLE_PROV_INFO_UUID `00000007-0000-1000-8000-00805f9b34fb` to get the product details.
+1. The app writes to characteristic BLE_PROV_INFO_UUID `00000007-0000-1000-8000-00805f9b34fb` to get the product details.

-2. The ESP32 notifies the app with the below payload on characteristics BLE_INFO_NOTIFY_UUID `00000008-0000-1000-8000-00805f9b34fb`
+2. The ESP32 notifies the app with the below payload on characteristic BLE_INFO_NOTIFY_UUID `00000008-0000-1000-8000-00805f9b34fb`

 `{ "retailItemId": "xxxx", "version": "1" }`